 Tesla intends to upgrade their vehicles’ software systems with new autonomous functions when they become available following more research and development.
 To identify and respond to ambient objects such as buildings, trees, and pedestrians, Tesla employs integrated sensors such as cameras, ultrasonic sensors, and radar.

-Tesla manufactures not just all-electric cars equipped with autopilot, but also infinitely scale clean energy generation and storage systems.
+Tesla manufactures not just all-electric cars equipped with autopilot, but also infinitely scalable clean energy generation and storage systems.
 Tesla believes that the faster the world moves away from fossil fuels and toward a zero-emissions future, the better.

 Ford is one of the fastest-moving autonomous vehicle companies, with aggressive plans to introduce a fully autonomous vehicle.

-According to the company, Ford Motor plans to begin its self-driving commercial operation in 2022 with vehicles based on the Ford Escape Hybrid crossover.
+According to the company, Ford Motor plans to begin its self-driving commercial operation in 2022 with vehicles based on the Ford Escape Hybrid Crossover.

 The cars are the fourth-generation self-driving test vehicles developed by the carmaker in collaboration with Argo AI, a Pittsburgh-based autonomous vehicle start-up.
 Ford and Volkswagen AG, a German carmaker, divided an 80 percent controlling interest in the company.